 The money is held as security against the Family Boost Mortgage.
 This means we can withdraw from the account to pay off arrears on the mortgage if the mortgage repayments have not been kept up to date.
 If we do this you may get back less than you deposited.

 After three years the account will change to an Instant Saver.
 Before this happens, we'll contact you to explain your options and next steps.
 If the mortgage had been kept up to date then you will then be able to access your savings.
 However if the mortgage has not been kept up to date, the legal charge may continue after the three year term with the Instant Saver.
-You will be able to access your money when the mortgage repayments are kept up to date for six consecutive months.
+You will be able to access your money once the arrears have been cleared and the mortgage is up to date.

 Gross rate means we won’t deduct tax from the interest we pay on money in your account.
 You will need to pay any tax you may owe to HM Revenue & Customs (HMRC).